View Case Study outcomes · Return to Investigation 1

 In addition to the standard case study objectives, here we specifically hope to:

-- To become familiar with the world of tangible and ubiquitous computing by researching researchers, artists and practioners and the work they have created;
+- To become familiar with practices in designing for forgetting with digital tools or ubiquitous computing by researching researchers, artists and practioners and the work they have created;

-- To identify reference projects in the space of memory and computation that are relevant to your own investigation;
+- To identify reference projects in the space of forgetting and computation that are relevant to your own investigation;

 - To develop a receiptivity to critical production, critical design and critical making; and

-- To learn how others in the field approach questions of memory and technologyh through production of computational objects.
+- To learn how others in the field approach questions of forgetting through production of computational tools, processes, or outcomes.

 Selecting the work(s)